 Tencel is 100% biodegradable and is made from cellulose derived from wood pulp.

-Ramie is one of the strongest natural fibers, eight times stronger than cotton.
+Ramie is one of the most durable natural fibers, eight times stronger than cotton.

 Other organic fabrics are spider silk, soy silk, and milk silk.